seart-group/git-submodule-maven-plugin/doc/README.md

 ### `status`

-Equivalent to running `git submodule status`.
-This goal is intended primarily for debugging purposes.
-You can execute it directly from the command line:
+Equivalent to running `git submodule status --recursive`.
+Given that this goal only lists the status of the submodules in the project, its primary use is for debugging.
+It is not bound to any lifecycle phase by default.
+That being said, you can execute it directly from the command line:

 ```shell
 mvn ${name}:status